Services offered in residential care

 - pay extra for a premium room, or

-- move into another rest home with an available standard room.
+- move into a different rest home that has an available standard room.

-The Residential Care Subsidy only pays for a standard room.
+The Residential Care Subsidy only pays for a standard room — not a premium room.

 Move to a standard room from a premium room

 Every 2 months, you get the chance to tell your rest home whether or not you want to stay in a premium room.
 If you want to move to a standard room, they have 3 months to move you.

-If a standard room still is not available after 3 months, the rest home has to stop charging you premium rates.
+If a standard room still is not available after 3 months, the rest home has to stop charging you the premium room rate.